milonmaze/privacy-terms-observatory-beta/privacy.microsoft.com/en-us/privacystatement.md

 Further details regarding our advertising-related uses of data include:

 Advertising industry best practices and commitments.
-Microsoft is a member of the  Network Advertising Initiative (NAI) and adheres to the NAI Code of Conduct.
+Microsoft participates in industry self-regulatory programs and adheres to the NAI Self-Regulatory Framework.
 We also adhere to the following self-regulatory programs:
 In the US:  Digital Advertising Alliance (DAA)
 In Europe:  European Interactive Digital Advertising Alliance (EDAA) In Canada:  Ad Choices: Digital Advertising Alliance of Canada (DAAC) /  Choix de Pub: l'Alliance de la publicité numérique du Canada (DAAC)